Kuji, Iwate: Climate

 Kuji has a humid climate (Köppen climate classification Cfa), characterized by mild summers and cool winters.
 The average annual temperature in Kuji is 9.7 °C. The average annual rainfall is 1176 mm with September as the wettest month and February as the driest month.
 The temperatures are highest on average in August, at around 22.5 °C, and lowest in January, at around -1.9 °C.

 Demographics

-Per Japanese census data, the population of Kuji peaked in around the year 1960 and has steadily declined over the past 60 years.
+Per Japanese census data, the population of Kuji peaked around the year 1960 and has declined by roughly one-third since then.

 History

 The area of present-day Kuji was part of ancient Mutsu Province, and has been settled since at least the Jōmon period.
 Amber from the area has been found at archaeological sites dating from the Nara period at the site of Heijō-kyō and Fujiwara-kyō.
 The area came under the control of the central government only after 1070 AD in the mid-Heian period.
 From the Kamakura period, the area came under the control of the Nanbu clan, and during the Edo period, was part of Hachinohe Domain under the Tokugawa shogunate.
 The area was noted for its production of ironsand, essential in the production of Japanese swords.
 These deposits were exploited commercially from the Meiji period, but were exhausted by the 1960s.

 In the early Meiji period, the town of Kuji was created within Kita-Kunohe District on April 1, 1889, with the establishment of the modern municipalities system.
 The area was devastated by a 26 m tsunami in 1896, which killed 789 inhabitants.
 Kita-Kunohe District and Minami-Kunohe Districts merged to form Kunohe District on April 1, 1897.
 In January 1926, much of the town was destroyed by a fire which consumed 224 houses.
 An even larger fire in April 1945 destroyed 950 houses.
 The modern city was founded on November 3, 1954, with the merger of the towns of Kuji and Osanai with the villages of Samuraihama, Yamane, Natsui, Ube, and Okawame.
 In April 1983, a fire destroyed 61 homes in the city.

 On March 6, 2006, the village of Yamagata (from Kunohe District), was merged into Kuji.

 Kuji suffered extensive damage from the 2011 earthquake and tsunami, with the tsunami reaching 27 m in some locations, and the tsunami damage extending 4 km inland.
 A total of 444 houses were destroyed, and 410 houses extensively damaged, but there were only four confirmed fatalities, with two residents missing.